 Red Velvet Bars

-- Soak cashews in hot water for about 45 minutes.
+- Soak cashews in hot water for about 45 minutes, then drain the water.

 - Meanwhile, start making the cake.
 Preheat oven to 360 degrees F (180 degrees C) and line a baking dish with parchment paper.
 My baking dish measures 9"x6" (23 x 15 cm).